 Budget is always a consideration.
 But in reality, you cannot hit your growth goals without putting some money to work.
 Knowing what data to track and how to adjust will improve your return on the investment.

 Having unrealistic expectations about the return on investment will keep you frustrated.
-Do the research and decide what is reasonable.
-This will help you become more efficient with the money you spend and improve the accuracy of your goals.
+Instead, do the research and decide what is reasonable.
+Developing clear goals will help you become more efficient and effective.

 Pro tip: Start with a marketing strategy.

 Focus on creating a good strategy before you spend money on ads, SEO, events, etc.